cryptopig/Manager-Bot/README.md

 3. Do the steps shown on screen

 The bot will then join your server that you added it to.
-If you have any questions, make sure to ask @cryptopig on GitHub, or contact some pig#5492 on Discord.
+If you have any questions, make sure to ask @cryptopig on GitHub.